Catholic priest with local ties investigated for misconduct with women

 Father Michael Sullivan, a member of the Legionaries of Christ, has admitted to violating the organization's "Christ Code of Conduct" on more than one occasion beginning in 2013, according to an internal memo obtained by News 3's Rusty Surette.

 The Legionaries of Christ is a Roman Catholic congregation of priests and men studying for the priesthood.

 Fr.
-Sullivan has worked with St. Mary's Catholic Center in College Station since 2009 and participated in confessional, spiritual direction, and retreats, according to a social media post by the church.
+Sullivan has worked with St. Mary's Catholic Center in College Station since 2009 and participated in confessional, spiritual direction, and retreats, according to

 It's unclear if his accusers are members of the St. Mary's congregation.

 Sullivan left St. Mary's on November 2 after being reassigned, but the organization says the move had nothing to do with the accusations and was planned prior to the most recent incident.

 "Father Sullivan had been recently assigned to North Carolina State University as an assistant chaplain but had not yet moved there.
 The decision to assign him there was made prior to learning about these recent incidents and is in no way connected," said Legionaries of Christ North American Territorial Director Fr.
 John Connor.